The Beatles' music: quotes and info

 JOHN 1980: “That’s me!”

-Info about “I Don’t Want to Spoil the Party”
+About “I Don’t Want to Spoil the Party”

 “I Don’t Want to Spoil the Party” was written by John Lennon and credited to Lennon–McCartney.
 It was released on the album Beatles for Sale in the United Kingdom in December 1964.